 What is EUPATI?

 The European Patients’ Academy on Therapeutic Innovation (EUPATI) is a multi-stakeholder public-private partnership originally launched by the IMI-EUPATI project (2012-2017) and hosted by the European Patients’ Forum (EPF) from 2017 to 2020.
 EUPATI is today established as an independent non-profit Foundation in the Netherlands.
 It is a successful programme that provides education and training to increase the capacity and capability of patients and patient representatives to understand and meaningfully contribute to medicines research and development (R&D), and to improve the availability of medical information for patients and other stakeholders.

-It does so by conducting its established Patient Expert Training Programme which has trained more than 200 Patient Experts (EUPATI Fellows), and with 200 more currently enrolled via the EUPATI Open Classroom.
-In addition, EUPATI provides an open-access multilingual Toolbox that has served more than 4 million users in 13 languages around the world to date.
+It does so by conducting its established Patient Expert Training Programme which has trained more than 250 Patient Experts (EUPATI Fellows), and with 750+ currently enrolled via the EUPATI Open Classroom.
+In addition, EUPATI provides an open-access multilingual Toolbox that has served more than 6.5 million users in 13 languages around the world to date.

 If you would like to collaborate with EUPATI, please visit this page.

 What does EUPATI offer?

-The EUPATI Patient Expert Training Programme is an exciting and unique opportunity offering patients and patient representatives expert-level training in medicines research and development.
-The Programme is a mixture of e-learning and online streaming or in person training events .
-To date, more than 200 patient experts have graduated and have acquired skills and knowledge to make meaningful, active contributions in high level processes of patient engagement in medicines research and development.
-For more information about the currently ongoing redesign of the Programme, click here.
+The EUPATI Patient Expert Training Programme is a unique opportunity offering patients and patient representatives expert-level training in medicines research and development (R&D).
+The Programme is a mixture of e-learning and online streaming or in person training events.
+To date, more than 250 patient experts have graduated and have acquired skills and knowledge to make meaningful, active contributions in high level processes of patient engagement in medicines R&D. For more information, please visit the EUPATI Open Classroom.

 The Toolbox was launched in January 2016 and contains a library of information around medicines research and development.
 This information is not medicine- or disease-specific.
 More than 6.5 million users have accessed the information on the Toolbox in less than four years, and users can access the Toolbox information in 14 languages.
 Explore the Toolbox.